swingmx/swingmusic/.github/contributing.md

 poetry install
 ```

-You need a LastFM API key which you can get on the [API accounts page](https://www.last.fm/api/accounts).
-Then set it as an environment variable under the name: `LASTFM_API_KEY`.

 Finally, run the server.
 You can use a different port if you have another Swing Music instance running on port `1970`.

 ```sh